 Sasha’s 2011 article talks about how the enhanced debug information tracks variables better but suggests that the built-in C++ debugger in Visual Studio doesn’t support the enhanced information (update: because at the time it didn’t).
 That’s why I missed this crucial feature initially, despite seeing Sasha’s blog post.
 You don’t need to use windbg – the default VC++ debugger works fine.

-Andrew Hall’s post points to some other capabilities of /d2Zi+ – it appears to record inlining information that the profiler can use to attribute time to functions.
+Andrew Hall’s post points to some other capabilities of /d2Zi+ – it records inlining information that the profiler can use to attribute time to functions.
 That’s pretty cool, but currently the only debugger that supports that extra information is windbg.

 TANSTAAFL so there’s gotta be a catch.
 The optimized debugging feature works by storing additional information in the .pdb files – presumably tracking when variables move to a new memory address or register, and when they disappear.
 This extra information takes space so you should expect that your PDB files will get larger when compiling with /d2Zi+.
 I haven’t done exhaustive tests, but a quick analysis of eight PDBs showed an average size increase of… honestly it was so small that I couldn’t separate it from the noise.
 This may be because PDB files never shrink, so if you don’t delete them between links then your results will be invalid.
 Your mileage may vary.
 The actual code generated should be unchanged – my tests show no differences.

 Upgrading Fractal eXtreme was incredibly trivial.
 I loaded the VS 2010 solution file into VS 2012 and said yes when it asked if I wanted to upgrade.
 The code compiled with no errors or warnings.
 After verifying that release-mode debugging was still a poor experience I added /d2Zi+.
 As if by magic I started being able to see what was going on.
 Optimized code is still weird – inlining, constant propagation, and code rearrangement are essential complexities of this task – but at least the accidental complexity is now mostly removed.